akritid/jot/README.md

 ## Configuration

 You can customize `jot`'s key bindings and behavior using the Readline initialization file (`inputrc`), applying settings specifically for `jot` with conditional blocks.

-Customize `jot`'s key bindings and behavior using the Readline initialization file (`inputrc`), applying settings specifically for `jot` with conditional blocks.

 For example, to rebind the accept line key to `Ctrl+X`, add: